 Can STAT 301, 324, or 371 be substituted for STAT 240?

-We do not allow any substitutions for STAT 240.
-Though STAT 301, 324, and 371 teaches introductory statistics, STAT 240 is a 4 credit course that includes programming in the R language, as well as data management, analysis, and modeling.
+Though STAT 301, 324, and 371 teaches introductory statistics, STAT 240 different because it is a 4 credit course focusing in depth on the R programming language, data management, analysis, and modeling.
 Students who have taken STAT 324 previously will be well prepared for STAT 240 and will learn additional concepts that will prepare them for future courses such as STAT 340.

-If your major requires a Statistics course and you are interested in the Data Science certificate, please check with your major advisor if STAT 240 can fulfill the Statistics requirement.
 Please note that STAT 240 is not a required course for the certificate.
 If you wish to not take STAT 240, you can opt to take E C E 204 and COMP SCI 220 to fulfill the two courses needed for the foundation programming requirement.

 What is the difference between COMP SCI 220, 300, and 320?